 Governing Law; Place for Resolving Disputes

-19.1 The laws of the state of Nevada — without giving effect to any conflicts of law principles — govern all matters arising out of or relating to the Website or this agreement.
+19.1 The laws of the state of Minnesota — without giving effect to any conflicts of law principles — govern all matters arising out of or relating to the Website or this agreement.
 The predominant purpose of this agreement is providing services and licensing access to intellectual property and not a “sale of goods.”

-19.3 For purposes of this section, the Website will be deemed solely based in the state of Nevada and will be deemed a passive website that does not give rise to personal jurisdiction over the Company, either specific or general, in any other jurisdiction.
+19.3 For purposes of this section, the Website will be deemed solely based in the state of Minnesota and will be deemed a passive website that does not give rise to personal jurisdiction over the Company, either specific or general, in any other jurisdiction.